Director: Josephine Connolly- Schoonen, PhD, RD

 Payment: Individual Nutrition Therapy may be covered by your insurance, depending on your carrier and the plan your employer negotiated with the carrier.
 To determine if your insurance will cover nutrition therapy we highly recommend you call your insurance company with the following information before arriving for your appointment:

-- Provider Name: For example, this may be Josephine Connolly-Schoonen, PhD, RD; Lorraine Danowski, MS, RD; Suzette Smooker, MS, RD or Elissa Feldman, RD.
+- Provider Name: For example, this may be Josephine Connolly-Schoonen, PhD, RD or Lorraine Danowski, PhD, RD.